Marine & Family Program - Resources, MCCS

 Location: MCB Camp S. D. Butler located 300 miles due south of mainland Japan on the island of Okinawa.
 Perhaps the most unique characteristic about Okinawa is that unlike most duty stations, MCB Camp Butler is physically separated throughout the island into a number of different camps.
 MCB Camp S. D. Butler includes: Camp Kinser; MCAS Futenma; Camp Foster; Camp Courtney; Camp Hansen; Camp Schwab; and Camp Gonsalves.
-Camp Butler's homepage.
-Welcome Aboard video website.
+Please visit Camp Butler's Electronic Welcome Aboard Package and video.

 BRAC Status: No programmed changes.

 Cost of Living: Off-base costs in Japan tend to be high compared to stateside prices.
 Military members stationed in Japan receive a cost of living allowance (COLA) that helps make up for the falling dollar.

 Base Operator: 011-81-98-911-5111/5112 or DSN 315-911-5111/5112.